 - While nursing on a candida-infected nipple can be extremely painful, it is necessary to keep the affected breast empty to prevent mastitis, or even a candida infection deeper into the breast tissue.
 Pay particular attention to proper latch-on and easing your baby off your nipples at the end of the feeding, since infected nipples are more sensitive and prone to injury from improper sucking patterns.

 Yeast infections can be very persistent.
-Use the full course of medication suggested by your doctor, and continue using the home remedies for several weeks so that the infection will not reoccur.
+Use the full course of medication suggested by your doctor, and continue using the home remedies for several weeks so that the breast rash / infection will not reoccur.
+Click here for more information on treating sore nipples.